menu

 Bloomington is a very small town located in the state of Texas.
 With a population of 2,082 people and just one neighborhood, Bloomington is the 632nd largest community in Texas.

-Because occupations involving physical labor dominate the local economy, Bloomington is generally considered to be a blue-collar town.
-39.16% of the Bloomington workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Bloomington, you'll notice that it is more blue-collar than most other communities in America.
+39.16% of Bloomington’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Bloomington is a town of service providers, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Bloomington who work in community and social services (16.73%), office and administrative support (15.97%), and maintenance occupations (7.60%).

 A relatively large number of people in Bloomington telecommute to their jobs.
 Overall, about 19.77% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.